dylan-lang/opendylan/documentation/website/source/articles/macro-system/index.rst

 This document describes how the Dylan macro system works and some techniques you can use when writing your own macros.
-I gloss over some of the implementation details and present this information more informally than the `Dylan Reference Manual`:title: does.
+I gloss over some of the implementation details and present this information more informally than the :title:`Dylan Reference Manual` does.

 .. toctree::
    :maxdepth: 2